Why Study Mathematics?

 What Will I Learn?

-- The traditional Mathematics major offers excellent preparation for a career in industry (such as finance or actuarial science), graduate school in mathematics or statistics, or secondary education.
-The mathematics major is well suited to be combined with other majors such as computer science, physics, or economics.
+The Mathematics major offers excellent preparation for a career in industry, graduate school in mathematics or statistics, or secondary education.
+Four areas of concentration are offered to suit different interests or career paths.
+The mathematics major is well-suited to be combined with other majors such as business, economics, physics, computer science, engineering, or chemistry.

 You can complete a Mathematics minor by taking 20 hours of select mathematics courses listed 200-level and above.